filerjs/filer/README.md

 ````

 As with node.js, there is no guarantee that file system operations will be executed in the order they are invoked.
 Ensure proper ordering by chaining operations in callbacks.

+### Tests

+You can run the tests from the project by opening the `tests` directory in your browser.
+You can also run them [here](http://js-platform.github.io/idbfs/tests/).

 ### API Reference